nrsalinas/nrsalinas.github.io/index.md

 Here you will find info about my research and academic activities.
 Although I have spent most of my career working on diversity, conservation, and evolutionary biology of Neotropical plants, I have become interested on biodiversity informatics during the last few years.

 Currently, I am a Gerstner postdoctoral fellow at the American Museum of Natural History, working under the supervision of Ward Wheeler.
-My postdoctoral project at the museum aims to implement graph statistical models to study patterns of geographic distributions among multiple organisms---that is, to delimit areas of endemism.
+My postdoctoral project at the museum aims to implement graph statistical models to study patterns of geographic distributions among multiple organisms; that is, to delimit areas of endemism.

-Prior to this appointment, I was brieftly a postdoctoral fellow at [Fundación La Palmita](http://lapalmita.com.co/pagina/) and a graduate student at the New York Botanical Garden--City University of New York [joint program](http://www.nybg.org/science-new/about/CMP-Graduate-Studies.php).
+Prior to this appointment, I was brieftly a research associate at [Fundación La Palmita](http://lapalmita.com.co/pagina/) and a doctoral student at the New York Botanical Garden--City University of New York joint [graduate program](http://www.nybg.org/science-new/about/CMP-Graduate-Studies.php).

 You can access my cv [here](nrsalinas_cv.pdf).